 Model Risk Overlap

-For institutions subject to OCC 2011-12, examiners are probing whether you have performed a Model vs. Non-Model Determination for each AI system in your environment.
-OCC 2011-12 defines a model specifically as a system that produces quantitative estimates for business decisions: a credit scoring algorithm qualifies, a meeting summarizer does not.
-The examiner's question is not whether every AI tool is a model.
-It is whether you evaluated the question for each one, documented the rationale, and can produce the Determination on request.
-An institution that never performed the Determination that never asked the question at all, is the one that produces the finding.
+Examiners are probing whether you have performed a Model vs. Non-Model Determination for each AI system in your environment.
+The interagency model risk guidance (most recently revised in OCC Bulletin 2026-13, April 2026) defines a model as a complex quantitative method that produces estimates for business decisions — a credit scoring algorithm qualifies, a meeting summarizer does not.
+Critically, the revised guidance explicitly excludes generative AI and agentic AI from its scope.
+The examiner’s question is not whether every AI tool is a model.
+It is whether you evaluated the question for each one, documented the rationale, and can produce the Determination on request — including for AI systems the published guidance chose not to cover.
+An institution that never performed the Determination is the one that produces the finding.

 The V³ Diagnostic